Frequently Asked Questions

 Chicken Piccata over a zesty lemon sauce served with freshly roasted asparagus and orzo rice with spinach and red pepper.

 Braised short rib over freshly whipped mashed potatoes and sauteed sweet carrots.

 Chef’s Choice – Will be announced the night of dinner. (v)

 Salad, Freshly Baked Rolls and Butter available with each option.

 Yes, special requests can be accommodated.
 Please note, the entirety of this year's menu, excluding desserts, will be gluten-free.
 For any other concerns, please contact the Student Senate office at 616-331-2333 to make arrangements.

 Is alcohol available at Presidents' Ball?

-Yes, alcohol is available at the cash only bars in the main gallery.
+Yes, alcohol is available at the CASH ONLY bars in the main gallery.
+There is no ATM available on-site and once you enter the dance, you cannot leave and re-enter!
 All guests will be asked to provide proper identification to purchase alcohol.
 Some additional things to remember: